ravendb/ravendb-go-client/readme.md

 First you need to decide what to query.

 RavenDB stores documents in collections.
-By default each type (struct) is stored in its own collection e.g. `Employee` structs are stored in collection `employees`.
+By default each type (struct) is stored in its own collection e.g. all `Employee` structs are stored in `employees` collection.

 You can query by collection name: